xinkuleee/Advanced-Programming/week2/README.md

 directly construct (or destruct) `EvalM` values in the `eval` function; leave that to the `Monad` instance and the `failure` function.

-Skip `TryCatch` for now; we will implement that in the next task.
+Skip `TryCatch` for now; we will implement that in the following task.

 When you are done, you can use `runEval (eval [] e)` to evaluate an expression `e`.
 Remember to add appropriate tests to `APL_Tests.hs`.